-Yasuhiro’s latest drop is built from a number of footwear cult classics that have been given new lease life for the upcoming season.
+The latest Maison Miharayasuhiro drop is built from a number of footwear cult classics that have been given new lease life for the upcoming season.
 Using iconic silhouettes as the foundation, he molds a new, unmistakable sole unit to render the styles his own, making the familiar silhouettes seem almost otherworldly.
-Recently, the signature sole unit found its way onto Nike's latest collaboration with Travis Scott, too...
+The sole unit has become such a signature that it's become a fixture of standout customizations, too.

-In honor of one of the footwear world’s most underrated designers, we’ve rounded up our top picks from Maison Miharayasuhiro Fall/Winter 2021.
+In honor of one of the footwear world’s most underrated designers, we’ve rounded up our top picks from Maison Miharayasuhiro for 2022.

-Scroll down to see the best of new-season Maison Miharaysuhiro footwear
+Scroll down to see the best of Maison Miharayasuhiro footwear

 One of Miharayasuhiro's staple silhouettes is the Hank.
 This low-top design is a familiar favorite that's taken out of context with signature clay-look sole units.
 Thanks to the minimal uppers, it's the perfect shoe for some wild finishes like the metallic silver selection above.